cmelcher/cmelcher.github.io/tinyml/summer2025.md

 ## Outcomes

-The camp provided students with a **hands-on introduction** to optimization, neural networks, and TinyML.
+The camp provided students with a hands-on introduction* to optimization, neural networks, and TinyML.

-- **Task 1** (binary shapes): demonstrated how gradient descent and learning rate choices affect optimization.
+- Task 1 (binary shapes): demonstrated how gradient descent and learning rate choices affect optimization.
-- **Task 2** (digits): extended to deeper models and showed the limits of on-device ML.
+- Task 2 (digits): extended to deeper models and showed the limits of on-device ML.

-Overall, the project bridged **optimization theory** with **practical embedded ML deployment**, offering students both intuition and experience in how AI systems are built and tested in real-world settings.
+Overall, the project bridged optimization theory with practical embedded ML deployment, offering students both intuition and experience in how AI systems are built and tested in real-world settings.